Clearing Space Without Compromise

 • Time tax: Teams spend hours reconciling details that could have been known upfront.

-• Margin leakage: Inconsistent data forces buyers to lower their price; uncertainty in the lot you are selling is a cost to your recovery.
+• Margin leakage: Inconsistent data forces buyers to lower their price.
+Uncertainty is a cost to your recovery.

-• Pricing Power: Uncontrolled public discounting often bleeds into marketplaces and impacts your reference prices.
-This will affect your future pricing power.
+• Pricing power erosion: Uncontrolled public discounting can bleed into marketplaces and affect future pricing power.

-• Audit burden: Missing documentation turns simple questions into a week-long emergency meeting.
+• Audit burden: Missing documentation turns simple questions into week-long emergency meetings.

 What “Operator in Control” Looks Like

-Being in control is about the daily experience, what that looks like is
+Being in control is about the daily experience.

-• Fewer email threads to get basic answers.
+• It looks like fewer email threads to get basic answers.

 • Shorter response times between teams.

-• A common language for supply chain, finance, and legal.
+• A common language for supply chain, finance, legal, and sales.

-Payments, transportation, and dispute resolution run in the background with clear SLAs.
-Post-sale reports should be clear and compiled in the exact location, allowing finance and legal to maintain full visibility.
+Payments, transportation, and dispute resolution should run in the background with clear SLAs.
+Post-sale reports should be easy to access, allowing finance and legal to maintain visibility without chasing updates across inboxes.

 How Standards Turn Into Recovery

 1. Define the baseline.
-Agree on the set of information needs for any lot before it can be moved: SKUs, quantities, condition grades, and images.
+Agree on the information required before any lot can be moved: SKUs, quantities, condition grades, images, and category detail.

 4. Match the channel to the goal.
-Go public when it matters most.
-Go private when control and pricing power are more important.
+Go public when exposure matters most.
+Go private when control, pricing power, and brand protection are more important.

-5. Make clear reporting.
-If finance and legal can answer their own questions from the system, you get time back every week.
+5. Make reporting clear.
+If finance and legal can answer their own questions from the system, the team gets time back every week.

 Commerce Central’s Role